Information for Parents

 Most children give up dummies between 1 and 3 years, a key stage for independence, emotional growth, and speech development.
 Letting go helps toddlers communicate clearly, build confidence, and enjoy playgroups or nursery life fully.

-For UK advice, check the NHS guide on Dummies and Teething, click here.
+For UK advice, refer to the NHS guide on Dummies and Teething, available here.

 How to Apply for 30 Hours Free Childcare in the UK.